Ganghee-Lee/class-MachineLearning/README.md

 # class-MachineLearning
-This is for the assignment of Machine Learning class
+Practices for machine learning.
+1. Linear Regression

+2. Neural network implementation for the MNIST dataset